-- establish and maintain an ethos where all children feel secure, are encouraged to talk, are always listened to and reassured that they are being taken seriously and that they will be supported and kept safe - ensure that children know that there are adults in the Academy whom they can approach if they are worried or are in difficulty - include in the curriculum, activities, experiences and opportunities which equip children with the skills they need to stay safe from abuse, including online and to know to whom they can turn for help - provide opportunities to establish effective working relationships with parents, carers and colleagues from other agencies - contribute to multi-agency working in line with statutory guidance "Working Together To Safequard Children 2018" - ensure they understand their role within the local safeguarding arrangements.
-Safeguarding partners (the local authority; Integrated Care Systems (ICSs) (previously known as clinical commissioning group); and the chief officer of police) will make arrangements to work together with appropriate relevant agencies to safeguard and promote the welfare of local children, including identifying and responding to their needs - ensure that their Academy Governance Committee (AGC), their senior leadership teams, especially their DSL and DDSL(S), make themselves aware of and follow their local arrangements - work with local authority children's social care, the police, health services and other services to promote the welfare of children and protect them from harm.
-This includes providing a coordinated offer of early help when additional needs of children are identified and contributing to inter-agency plans to provide additional support to children subject to child protection plans
+- Establish and maintain an ethos where all children feel secure, are encouraged to talk, are always listened to and reassured that they are being taken seriously and that they will be supported and kept safe - Ensure that children know that there are adults in the Academy whom they can approach if they are worried or are in difficulty - Include in the curriculum, activities, experiences and opportunities which equip children with the skills they need to stay safe from abuse, including online and to know to whom they can turn for help - Provide opportunities to establish effective working relationships with parents, carers and colleagues from other agencies - Contribute to multi-agency working in line with statutory guidance "Working Together To Safeguard Children 2023".

-- allow access for local authority children's social care from the host local authority and, where appropriate, from a placing local authority, for that authority to conduct, or to consider whether to conduct, a section 17 or a section 47 assessment - promote the Early Help agenda in the child's local authority, incorporating the "Signs of Safety" approach, enabling families to share with the Academy any challenges that they may be facing which may benefit from early help engagement or assessment, and - operate safer recruitment procedures and make sure that all appropriate checks are carried out on new staff and volunteers who will work with children, including identity, references, online, right to work, further overseas checks, criminal record, prohibition from teaching and Section 128 (where applicable) checks.
+- Ensure they understand their role within the local safeguarding arrangements.
+Safeguarding partners (the local authority; Integrated Care Boards (previously known as clinical commissioning group); and the chief officer of police) will make arrangements to work together with appropriate relevant agencies to safeguard and promote the welfare of local children, including identifying and responding to their needs - Ensure that their Academy Governance Committee (AGC), their senior leadership teams, especially their DSL and DDSL(S), make themselves aware of and follow their local arrangements - Work with local authority children's social care, the police, health services and other services to promote the welfare of children and protect them from harm.
+This includes providing a coordinated offer of early help when additional needs of children are identified and contributing to inter-agency plans to provide additional support to children subject to child protection plans - Allow access for local authority children's social care from the host local authority and, where appropriate, from a placing local authority, for that authority to conduct, or to consider whether to conduct, a section 17 or a section 47 assessment - Promote the Early Help agenda in the child's local authority, incorporating the "Signs of Safety" approach, enabling families to share with the Academy any challenges that they may be facing which may benefit from early help engagement or assessment, and - Operate safer recruitment procedures and make sure that all appropriate checks are carried out on new staff and volunteers who will work with children, including identity, references, online searches, right to work, further overseas checks, criminal record, prohibition from teaching, childcare disqualification (where appropriate) and Section 128 (where applicable) checks.

-3.2 Opportunities to teach safeguarding
+3.2 Opportunities to Teach Safeguarding